-The River Leven Connectivity Project aims to create an accessible, attractive, ecologically thriving and biodiverse river park for local communities in Levenmouth and visitors alike to enjoy.
+The Levenmouth Active Travel and River Park proposals aim to create an accessible, attractive, ecologically thriving active travel network and biodiverse river park for local communities in Levenmouth and visitors alike to enjoy.

 The Stage 2 - Concept Design phase was initially to include the facilitation of a series of public engagement events to firstly gather local views and opinions on the existing issues within the river valley.
 After consideration of this initial feedback a draft Concept Design Masterplan which addressed these issues was to be presented at a final event scheduled for April 2020.